Svara: Interpretation

-All the other svaras except Shadja (Sa) and Pancham (Pa) can be komal or tivra svaras but Sa and Pa are always shuddha svaras.
+All the other svaras except Shadaj (Sa) and Pancham (Pa) can be komal or tivra svaras but Sa and Pa are always shuddha svaras.
 And hence svaras Sa and Pa are called achal svaras, since these svaras don't move from their original position.
 Svaras Ra, Ga, Ma, Dha, Ni are called chal svaras, since these svaras move from their original position.